 |November 2021 to December 2021||Apply for a student visa as well as education loans or financial aid.|

 |December 2021 to January 2022||Buy your tickets, gather your documentation, and prepare for your departure.|

-Considered as the popular intakes in New Zealand amongst the major two, a majority of international applicants choose July intake to enter their dream university during the spring semester.
+Considered the popular intakes in New Zealand among the major two, a majority of international applicants choose July intake to enter their dream university during the spring semester.
 From undergraduate to postgraduate as well as short-term programs, this intake of the July semester for which you must send your application by April to May.